-The current rules for J-Popcon 2018 for the various shows regarding sound, light, costumes, performance, age limit and allowed cosplays are summarized HERE (in Danish) for a quick overview.
+To see the rules for J-Popcon for the various shows regarding sound, light, videos, costumes, performance, age limit, and allowed cosplays, you can click HERE.

 However, please read below about the registration, dropout, and quarantined rules as well.
 In addition, there are also some general rules outlined below.

 Due to the previous years' increase in size and number of props, to a point where it was not always possible to get all props on and off the stage between acts within the set time limit, we have had to make some rules for props in the future.
 They can be read HERE (in Danish).

 Number of spots/acts in the shows

 - As a starting point, the distribution is max.
 12 groups and max.
 13 solo spots (to make a fair split between the number of solo and group qualifications and considering the length of the show) for a total max. of 25 spots.

 - With a number of solo entries lower than 13, the current cosplay group will decide how many group spots the vacant solo spots can be exchanged for.
 Group No. 13 will thus be the one who is first on the waiting list at the time.